-After finishing the configuration, click on Submit to apply User settings.
+After finish the configuration, click on Submit to apply User settings.

-3.1.2.
-User account
+3.1.2 USER ACCOUNT

-Avcomm' switch supports the management accounts; with the Name default setting is admin and the authority allow user to configure all of configuration parameters.
+AVCOMM' switch supports the management accounts; with the Name default setting is admin and the authority allow user to configure all of configuration parameters.
 Below is the User Account section that consists of two interfaces, Local User and Radius Interface.